IAM + Hidros 9 (2022) / Warszawa

 She received the award for This Year’s Jazz Talent during Moldejazz in 2009, and on that occasion she founded Hedvig Mollestad Trio.
 Since 2010, the trio has played hundreds of concerts in Norway, Sweden, Denmark, Germany, Poland, Latvia, Estonia, Finland, Switzerland, Austria, France, Netherlands, Belgium, Portugal, Italy, Japan, Malaysia, US and Canada.
 Below is a full discography for Hedvig Mollestad Thomassen.
 She har played and worked close with names as Jon Balke, Mats Gustafsson, Susana Santos Silva, Jon Eberson, Jarle Bernhoft, Ståle Storløkken and Torstein Lofthus.

 She has collaborated on film productions (Tower.
-Bright Day dir. by J. Szelc, Prime Time dir. by J. Piątek, Sole dir.
-Sironi), theatrical performances (Hymn to Love dir.
-M. Górnicka (Best Music at the 10th Divine Comedy Festival), Listopad dir.
-T. Węgorzewski (honorable mention at the 3rd edition of the Live Classics festival)), television performances (The Weak, dir.
-A. Biedrzycki (award for music at Teatroteka Fest 2019), performances (Chorus from the “The Ark of Covenant” by K. Kozyra) and audiovisual installations (Life As We Know It – NOW, in collaboration with the ARK Amsterdam collective).
+Bright Day dir. by J. Szelc, Prime Time dir. by J. Piątek, Sole dir. by C. Sironi), theatre productions (Hymn to Love dir. by M. Górnicka (Best Music at the 10th Divine Comedy Festival), November dir. by T. Węgorzewski (award at the 3rd edition of the Live Classics Festival)), television productions (Weak, dir.
+A. Biedrzycki (award for music at Teatroteka Fest 2019), performances (Chorus from the ‘The Ark of Covenant’ by K. Kozyra) and audiovisual installations (Life As We Know It – NOW, in collaboration with the ARK Amsterdam collective).

-In 2021 she received an award for the music to Prime Time at the 46th Polish Film Festival in Gdynia and a Passport award from Polityka magazine.
+In 2021, she received the award for music to Prime Time at the 46th Polish Film Festival in Gdynia and the Passport of Polityka.

-She graduated from the Academy of Music in Warsaw in the composition class of Krzysztof Baculewski.
+She is a graduate of the UMFC in Warsaw in the composition class of Krzysztof Baculewski.

 A self-taught percussionist.
-Since the beginning of her career, she has been connected with the “Borderland of Arts, Cultures and Nations” Center in Sejny; co-founder of the Sejny Jazz Cooperative, where she cooperates with such musicians as Mikołaj Trzaska, Wacław Zilmpel, Raphael Roginski, Hubert Zemler and the LADO ABC record label.
+Since the beginning of her career, she has been connected with the Centre “Borderland – of Arts, Cultures and Nations” in Sejny; she is a co-founder of the Sejny Jazz Cooperative, where she cooperates with such musicians as Mikołaj Trzaska, Wacław Zilmpel, Raphael Roginski, Hubert Zemler and the LADO ABC record label.
 Percussionist in the Klezmer Orchestra of the Sejny Theatre, Ejbike Mame, Taniej O, Pochwalonych, Band Dzeta.

 Leader of the projects ALL THE WONDER OF SIX LITTLE SPOONS and RASP Lovers, co-founder of Travel Adapter and P.E.
 Quartet, author of the solo project entitled “ODWILŻ / THE THAW”.

-Magdalena Bojanowicz-Koziak graduated with distinction from the Fryderyk Chopin University of Music in Warsaw in the class of Andrzej Bauer and Bartosz Koziak and from the Universität der Künste in Berlin in the class of Jens Peter Maintz.
+In 2021, she recorded a monographic album with Cezary Duchnowski’s compositions for cello and electronics.
+Magdalena Bojanowicz graduated with distinction from the Fryderyk Chopin University of Music in Warsaw in the cello class of Andrzej Bauer and Bartosz Koziak, and from the Universität der Künste in Berlin in the class of Jens Peter Maintz.
+He is a co-founder of the Chopin Piano Quintet and the Cellonet group.

-Born 6th February 1989 in Bydgoszcz, Poland.
-Currently living in Sokołowsko.
+Born on 6 February 1989 in Bydgoszcz.
+Currently resides in Sokołowsko.

-Growing out of the artistic society gathered around the famous club MÓZG.
-Over last 17 years he performed hundreds of concerts, during which he performed with such personalities as Jerzy Mazzoll, Sławek Janicki, Roscoe Mitchell, Tomasz Sroczyński, Toshinori Kondo, Peter Brotzmann, Kris Wanders or Fred Frith.
-Currently he works in such formations as Malediwy with Marek Pospieszalski, Kondensator Przepływu with Bartłomiej Chmara, T’ien Lai with Jakub Ziołek and Łukasz Jędrzejczak, Wojtek Mazolewski Quintet and recently established duos with composer Teoniki Rożynek and belgian producer Obsequies.
-Besides playing instruments, he also composes music for theater working with Maciej Podstawny, Paweł Łysak, Artur Pałyga and Grzegorz Jaremko.
-He also made his appearance on the hiphop stage, producing an album HORE by a legendary raper VIENIO of one of the first polish hiphop groups MOLESTA.
+He grew out of the artistic milieu gathered around the famous MÓZG club.
+Over the last 17 years, he has played hundreds of concerts, featuring such artists as Jerzy Mazzoll, Sławek Janicki, Roscoe Mitchell, Tomasz Sroczyński, Toshinori Kondo, Peter Brotzmann, Kris Wanders and Fred Frith.
+He is currently involved in the bands Maldives with Marek Pospieszalski, Kondensator Przepływu with Bartłomiej Chmara, T’ien Lai with Jakub Ziołek and Łukasz Jędrzejczak, Wojtek Mazolewski Quintet, and in newly formed duos with composer Teoniki Rożynek or Belgian producer Obsequies.
+In addition to playing instruments, he also creates theatre music in collaboration with Maciej Podstawny, Paweł Łysak, Artur Pałiga or Grzegorz Jaremko.
+He has also made his mark on the hip hop scene by producing the album HORE, by the legendary rapper VIENIA.

-In addition, as vice president of MÓZG FOUNDATION and Grupa Sokołowska Association, he works on organizing cultural and social events in Bydgoszcz, Warsaw and Sokołowsko.
-Since the beginning of 2020 he is also running his own radio show “WARSTWY” for Radio Kapitał.
+Additionally, as vice-president of the MÓZG FOUNDATION and the Sokołowska Group Association, he cooperates in the organisation of cultural projects and social activities in Bydgoszcz, Warsaw and Sokołowsko.
+Since 2020, he has also been hosting his own programme “WARS” for Radio Capital.

 Pianist specializing in contemporary music performance, born 31 July 1981 in Chojnice.
 In 2005 she graduated with honours from the Academy of Music in Poznań in the class of Professor Grzegorz Kurzyński.
 Afterwards, honored with a prestigious German Government scholarship (DAAD), she continued her studies in Cologne and Lübeck under the tutelage of Pierre-Laurent Aimard and James Tocco.